 2001 Awarded Honorary Life Membership of the Sculptors Society “in recognition of achievements in sculpture and for the invaluable service to sculptors and the community with the creation of the Macquarie University Sculpture Park.”

-2002 Assisted Edith Cowan University to launch its Sculpture Park, Western Australia’s first designated University Sculpture Park.
+2002 Assisted Edith Cowan University to launch its Sculpture Park, Western Australia’s first designated University Sculpture Park, at its Joondalup Campus.

 2009 Died in Sydney, Australia.

 1984 Greenhill Gallery during Adelaide Arts Festival, SA, abstract bronze sculpture.